 1. The fact that the union is not recognised does not affect the employee’s statutory right to be accompanied by an official union representative.
 Therefore, in answer to your first question, you cannot refuse the representation request.

 2. Yes, provided certain conditions are met.
 In summary, a trade union may seek recognition in an organisation by voluntary or statutory means.
-Usually, an independent trade union that wishes to be recognised as entitled to conduct collective bargaining on behalf of a group of workers will seek recognition by negotiation with the employer.This is the
+Usually, an independent trade union that wishes to be recognised as entitled to conduct collective bargaining on behalf of a group of workers will seek recognition by negotiation with the employer.This is the voluntary method to gain recognition without the use of any legal procedures.

 Already a subscriber?